shapeshed/jekyll.shapeshed.com/_posts/2010-08-30-setting-up-nodejs-and-npm-on-mac-osx.md

 ---
 layout: post
-title: Setting up node.js and npm on Mac OSX
+title: Setting up Node.js and npm on Mac OSX
-description: node.js is gaining a lot of speed and is an exciting new development framework.
+description: Node.js is gaining a lot of speed and is an exciting new development framework.
 Here's a quick overview of how to get node.js working on OSX along with npm, the package manager for node.
-categories: [node.js, JavaScript]
+categories: [Node.js, JavaScript]
 ---

-Update: There are now packages available [12] for OSX and Windows if you prefer a one click install for NodeJS and NPM.
+Update: There are now [packages available][12] for OSX and Windows if you prefer a one click install for Node.js and NPM.
+To install from source you probably know what you are doing but this [article might help][13].

 ## Install Homebrew

 [Homebrew][1] is the package manager that Apple forgot.
 Written in Ruby it allows you to quickly and easily compile software on your Mac.
 Instructions for installing Homebrew are in the [README][2] so I won't repeat them here.
 You will need to install Developer Tools for Mac which you are installed as part of [Xcode][3].
 Xcode is available for free - it is a pretty hefty download but you'll need it.

-## Install node.js via homebrew
+## Install Node.js via homebrew

-Once Homebrew is installed you can go ahead and install node.js
+Once Homebrew is installed you can go ahead and install Node.js

 ``` bash
 brew install node